kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 ### Creating a new project

-In Android Studio with the Flutter and Dart plugins installed, choose **Start a new Flutter project** from the **Welcome to Android Studio** window.
+In Android Studio with the Flutter and Dart plugins installed, we choose **Start a new Flutter project** from the **Welcome to Android Studio** window.

-Choose Flutter Application and hit Next.
+We pick Flutter Application and hit Next.

-Name the project ghflutter, choose a location to save the project files, and hit Next.
+We'll name the project ghflutter, choose a location to save the project files, and hit Next.

-Enter your company domain or use something like example.com and then hit Finish.
+We enter our company domain or can also use something like example.com and then hit Finish.

-Android Studio will then create the template project and get any necessary packages.
+Android Studio then creates the template project and gets any necessary packages.

-Make sure your project panel is set to Project to see the project structure.
-There are folders for iOS and Android, as well as a **lib** folder that contains **main.dart** and will have code that applies to both platforms.
-You'll be working in the lib folder only in this tutorial.
+You need to make sure your project panel is set to Project and not Android to see the project structure.
+There are folders for iOS and Android, as well as a **lib** folder that contains **main.dart** and other code that applies to both platforms.
+We'll be working in the lib folder only in this tutorial.

-We'll start by replacing the template code in main.dart witn a simple app:
+We'll start by replacing the template code in main.dart with a simple app:

 ```dart
 import 'package:flutter/material.dart';